Keith Giffen: Controversy

 In February 1986, writer Mark Burbey published "The Trouble with Keith Giffen" in The Comics Journal, an examination of then-recent dramatic changes in Giffen's drawing style.
 The article pointed out that Giffen had changed from a slick, clean Jim Starlin–esque style to an avant-garde, heavily inked one.
-The article displayed several panels side by side to illustrate the magazine's allegation that Giffen was copying, or "swiping" the work of Argentinian cartoonist José Antonio Muñoz.
+The article displayed several panels side by side to illustrate the magazine's statement that Giffen was copying, or "swiping" the work of Argentinian cartoonist José Antonio Muñoz.
 The Comics Journal returned to the subject two years later, accusing Giffen of swiping from Muñoz again in a 1988 story drawn by him for the anthology Taboo.

 At that point in his career, Giffen was one of the most popular comic book artists in the industry.
 The shift in style hurt Giffen's career, according to statements Giffen made in an interview, although it is unclear from his statement whether it affected it because he was revealed as swiping, or because the new style was less popular than the old.
 Giffen's work for DC shifted from being primarily an artist to becoming a writer who did layouts for other artists to finish.
 This was part of a pattern at DC that also saw veteran artists Mike Grell and George Perez shift to writing scripts for other artists, on Green Arrow and Wonder Woman respectively.
 Giffen continued during this period to draw occasional issues of the titles he wrote and to draw various mini-series.

 Giffen acknowledged Muñoz's influence, and in 2000 referred to the controversy this way: